 Turkish coffee shop?
 Markings found on a Russian space rocket a hundred years after the fall of mankind?
 No, it’s Cnet’s new logo.

 A surprise favorite for logo redesigns this year, the 2022 CNET logo redesign is an attempt to give trust and dependability to the tech news website, which is looking to expand its impact beyond tech.

-The new wordmark logo is an amazing use of typographic design to establish character and succeeds in giving CNET a much-needed grown-up-ness to a brand that once just looked like a tech news blog.
+The new wordmark logo is an amazing use of a bold font to establish character.
+This update succeeds in giving CNET a much-needed grown-up-ness to a brand that once just looked like a tech news blog.

-Another example of subtle changes to an existing logo having a dramatic impact (sort of).
+Another example of subtle changes to an existing logo having a strong impact.
 The new Minecraft logo and refreshed visual identity by Bold includes an updated visual frame perspective and enhanced coloring.
 The new logo is sophisticated, flexible, and retro-cool.

 6. Stanley Cup Playoffs

 Beautiful to see for a brand designer.
 Hard to watch as a Leafs fan.
 2022 saw a towering, monumental logo update to the greatest show on ice: the Stanley Cup Playoffs.

 The new Stanley Cup logo takes elements from hockey lore and memorabilia to re-ignite the tournament’s brand.
 The shape of the shield reflects the championship banners raised in the arenas of the trophy’s winners.